About Contact Lenses

-- Use multipurpose contact lens solutions with caution.
-While combination cleaning-disinfectant-storage solutions are convenient.
+- While combination cleaning-disinfectant-storage solutions are convenient, use multi-purpose contact lens solutions with caution.
 If a solution has become discolored, do not use it.
-Discoloration might mean that the product is out of date or contaminated.
-To enhance the cleaning performance of the solution, gently rubbing the lenses for a few seconds.
+Discoloration might mean that the product is out-of-date or contaminated.
+To enhance the cleaning performance of the solution, gently rub the lenses for a few seconds.

 - Replace your contact lenses as recommended.
 If one or both lenses bother you before you’re due to replace them, get them checked or try a new set — if you have a supply.

 - Replace your contact lens case every three to six months.